Rugged enough to survive the harsh conditions of the duck marsh and put meat on the table, these are among the top waterfowl shotguns available today.

-Stoeger has answered the call from waterfowlers in 2019 with new features on its M3500 Waterfowl shotgun.
+Stoeger answered the call from waterfowlers in 2019 with new features on its M3500 Waterfowl shotgun.
 In my view, the biggest advantage for the waterfowl hunter here is the Cerakoted barrel and receiver in Flat Dark Earth finish.
 The stock and forend are Realtree MAX-5 camo.

 The M3500 is an inertia-driven gun, and loading, unloading and operating it in cold weather is made easier by the oversized bolt handle and bolt-release button.
 A specially machined and beveled loading port makes feeding shells into the magazine tube with gloved hands quick and efficient.
 Five (IC, M, XFT, close-range and mid-range) extended choke tubes and a wrench come standard with the Waterfowler.

 A shim kit is also included; it allows for adjustment of the gun for drop and cast.
 The full-length vented rib is topped with an easy-to-see red-bar front sight that stands out in low light.
 The receiver is drilled and tapped for the addition of an optic, and it ships with a paracord sling.
 The M3500 shoots 2¾-, 3- and 3½-inch ammo, has a 14 3/8-inch length of pull, weighs 7.8 pounds and comes with a five-year warranty.
 This is a lot of duck gun.

 MSRP: $849; StoegerIndustries.com

 Hunting shotguns should do one thing without fail: go boom! every time you pull the trigger.
 The new CZ-USA 1012 in Mossy Oak Bottomland camo is a semi-auto that will shoot whatever you stick in it—from light, 2¾-inch loads to heavy, 3-inch Magnums.